mattdeboard/mattdeboard.net/2012/10/19/how-to-run-windows-service-as-linux-daemon.rst

 **1.** The directory specified in your `stdout_logfile` parameter must already exist.
 If you try to start the `mysvc` process without creating it, supervisor will throw an error.
 Also, the `user` parameter should be set to a user that has permissions to write to the directory where you're keeping the `stdout_logfile`.
 Please consult the relevant `supervisor docs <http://supervisord.org/configuration.html#program-x-section-values>`_ for more about users & processes.

 **2**.
 You must use the `--no-daemon` flag to avoid creation of the lockfile which indirectly allows supervisor to capture/redirect stdout/stderr to a logfile.

-**3.** If you run e.g. `sudo service supervisor stop && sudo service supervisor start` supervisor will throw an exception.
-Waiting about as long as it takes to type out the second half of that command is usually enough.
-Alternatively, you can try `sudo service supervisor restart` but in my experience that does not cause changes to or creation of conf files to be processed.